Read the committee members' biographies and registered interests.

 2018 to present: employer manages research grant from Chiesi for a study in COPD due to end 2021.

 April 2019 to present: employer manages research grant from CSL Behring for a study in AATD.
 Currently going through contracting, due to end in 2020.

 Dr Roger Whittaker

-Clinical senior lecturer, Institute of Neuroscience, Newcastle University
+Roger is a clinical senior lecturer, Institute of Neuroscience, Newcastle University.